GloriaXie123/coding-for-Interview/C programming language notes.md

 technically, a string constant is an array of characters. the internal representation of string has a null character '\0' at the end.

+#### enumeration constant
+enumeration is a list of constant integer values, as in `enum boolean {YES, NO}`,

+the first name in enum has value 0 and the second has the value 1, unless explicitly assigned.

+names in enumerations must be distinct, values in the same enumration don't have to be the same.

+#### Declarations
+All variables can be declared before use.
+A declaration specifies a type and contains a list of variables of that type.

+A variable can be initialized in a declaration. if a name is follwed by a equal sign and an expression, the expression serve as an initializer.

+External and static variables are initialized to zero by default.

+Automatic variables which are not explicitly initialized have undefined value(garbage).

+the qualifier `const` can be applied to any variable to specify that it's value will not be changed.

+#### Type Conversions